inji/inji-openid4vp-ios-swift/README.md

 4. InvalidInput exception is thrown if any of required params value is empty
 5. InvalidVerifier exception is thrown if the received request client_id & response_uri are not matching with any of the trusted verifiers
 6. JWTVerification exception is thrown if there is any error in extracting public key, kid or signature verification failure.
+7. InvalidData exception is thrown if
+   - `response_mode` is not supported
+   - For `direct_post.jwt` response mode
+     - client_metadata is not available
+     - unable to find the public key JWK from the `jwks` of `client_metadata` as per the provided algorithm in `client_metadata`

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.